Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 213E

-This bus route highlights that the routing mainly uses highways, including the Kwun Tong Bypass and the Kai Tak Tunnel, connecting Kwun Tong and Sau Mau Ping with Tsim Sha Tsui and Hung Hom directly.
+This bus route primarily utilizes highways, including the Kwun Tong Bypass and the Kai Tak Tunnel, to connect Kwun Tong and Sau Mau Ping directly with Tsim Sha Tsui and Hung Hom.
 Before arriving at Kowloon Station, the route also served the West Kowloon Cultural District.
 The initial service departs 08:00 from Anderson and from Kowloon Station at 18:00, with the full fare at HK$8.3.

-At the same time, cross-harbor bus route 600 saw a huge demand by non-Anderson residents during the morning and evening peak hours.
-Therefore, on 11 August 2025, the bus route will extend its service hours to half-daily to cope with demand, with headways of 20-30 minutes during weekdays (30 minutes for weekends and public holidays), and the last bus departing at 22:00.
+At the same time, cross-harbor bus route 600 saw a significant increase in demand from non-Anderson residents during the morning and evening peak hours.
+Therefore, on 11 August 2025, the bus route will extend its service hours to half-day to accommodate the demand, with headways of 20-30 minutes on weekdays (30 minutes on weekends and public holidays), and the last bus will depart at 22:00.

 On the first day of service at Anderson, some 70 bus enthusiasts gathered at the terminus and waited for the first departures of both 13 and 213E.
 The staff reminded them not to stick their smartphones, which were used to film the journey, onto the handrails and not to stand or linger on the stairs.